odevsa/arduino-gt3-steering-wheel/README.md

 I did a remix from another remix from Formula B1.

-I needed to remix it to:
+I needed to remix it to add:

-- A hole for switch on/off
+- Hole for switch on/off
-- Local for charger module
+- Bed for charger module
-- Hole size to encoders
+- Holes resized for encoders
+- Holes for LEDs

 **My Remix:**
 https://www.printables.com/model/1306908-formula-b1-remix-esp32-bluetooth